ddsbook/blog/2015/drafts/hiring-data-scientist.md

 But don't hold out for the full stack of skills.
 Every candidate will be stronger in one or two of these than the rest, so identify what skills are critical to the role and what may not be as important.
 Than hire for those strengths.

-Hope those are helpful, if you ahve more, leave a comment with your ideas and tips!
+Hope those are helpful, if you have more, leave a comment with your ideas and tips!